By Donna Cardillo, RN, MA, CSP, FAAN

 While some nurses have a clear idea of what courses of study they want to pursue, many aren’t sure which majors to choose.
 A degree in nursing is a natural choice for many especially if you plan to stay in the direct patient care area or to teach nursing.
 But for those who don’t care to take that route or have more non-traditional aspirations, other majors to consider include business, education, communication, psychology, and healthcare management.
 Some nurses have even pursued degrees in areas like kinesiology (the study of how the body moves), urban studies, and journalism and combined them with their nursing backgrounds to broaden their career horizons.

 If you can’t decide which major to pursue, start at the public library.
-Ask the librarian to help you locate books in the reference section that provide information about colleges and majors.
-(Don’t rely solely on the Internet for this information.)
+Ask the research librarian to help you locate special information about colleges and majors.
 Scan the available majors, and find a few that intrigue you.
-Call or e-mail those schools and request catalogs and check out their web sites.
+Call or e-mail those schools and request catalogs and check out their websites.
 Look at the coursework, the admission requirements, and the costs.
 See how many credits you’ll need to graduate.
 Do they offer all or some courses online?
 Weekend and evening classes?
 If necessary, make an appointment to speak with an admissions counselor to get all of your questions answered.
 Don’t hesitate to ask to speak to a few recent graduates of that program.
 They can fill you in on the pros and cons of attending that school.

 The next step is figuring out the finances.
 Looking at college costs can make you break into a cold sweat.
 But where there’s a will, there’s always a way.
 Finances, or the lack thereof, should never be an obstacle to your returning to school.
 Many students have financed all or part of their education through scholarships, grants, and work-study programs.
 Start by calling the college’s financial aid office to find out what support is available.
 Check out your professional associations or the professional associations affiliated with your major (such as the American College of Healthcare Executives), and see what scholarships, grants, and paid internships are available.
 You’ll find a whole shelf of books on scholarship and financial aid information in the reference section of your public library.
 Read the article Master the Scholarship Game.